Majjhima Nikāya 129

 Sa kho so, bhikkhave, bālo tividhaṁ diṭṭheva dhamme dukkhaṁ domanassaṁ paṭisaṁvedeti.

-A fool experiences three kinds of suffering and sadness in the present life.
+A fool experiences three kinds of suffering and sadness in this very life.

 Sace, bhikkhave, bālo sabhāyaṁ vā nisinno hoti, rathikāya vā nisinno hoti, siṅghāṭake vā nisinno hoti;